Welcome to The Poetry Kiln!

 Free Subscribers ☆

 A letter from me will join your inbox on the first Friday of every month.
-This will consist of a poem, audio reading, and accompanying photos from the wonderful Lida Pavlova (lidapavlova_magic) & Amy Crowder (@amyisgoingplaces).
+This will consist of a poem, audio reading, and accompanying photos from the wonderful Lida Pavlova (lidapavlova_magic), Amy Crowder (@amyisgoingplaces), and occasionally me!

 Notes: a living archive of words that feel like one-way doors.